Locations:

 Your pituitary gland is located at the base of your brain, behind the bridge of your nose and directly below your hypothalamus.
 It sits in a small chamber or pouch in the sphenoid bone called the sella turcica.

 Your pituitary gland is made of two lobes that touch each other.
-The anterior pituitary is in the front and is facing the front of your head, whereas the posterior pituitary is the back lobe of your pituitary gland, meaning it is facing the back of your head.
+The anterior pituitary is in the front and faces the front of your head.
+The posterior pituitary is the back lobe of your pituitary gland, meaning it faces the back of your head.
+The anterior pituitary is bigger than the posterior pituitary and accounts for about 80% of the total weight of your pituitary gland.

 Conditions and Disorders